 Rick Kuhn is a computer scientist in the Computer Security Division at NIST, and is a Fellow of the Institute of Electrical and Electronics Engineers (IEEE).
-His research focuses on combinatorial methods in software verification and testing (csrc.nist.gov/acts), and extending these methods for assurance and explainability in AI and machine learning.
+His current research focuses on autonomous systems and combinatorial methods for AI assurance (csrc.nist.gov/acts), and distributed ledger technology.
 He has authored three books and more than 200 conference or journal publications on cybersecurity, empirical studies of software failure, and software verification and testing.
 He co-developed the role based access control model (RBAC) used worldwide and led the effort that established RBAC as an ANSI standard.
 He received an MS in computer science from the University of Maryland College Park and an MBA (finance) from the College of William & Mary.
 Before joining NIST, he worked as a software developer with NCR Corporation and the Johns Hopkins University Applied Physics Laboratory.
-He received an MS in computer science from the University of Maryland College Park.